 A study plan is the complete index of academic activities that students must obligatorily complete in order to fulfil the degree programme requirements.
 The frequency plan is the total list of courses available to the student according to their year of studies.

-The compilation of the study plan is compulsory for every enrollment year, even if you do not plan to apply any changes.
+The compilation of the study plan is compulsory in every enrollment year, even if you do not intend to apply any changes.

 You can not choose similar units, meaning courses which are comparable in content, in the same study plan.

 Examples of units that are considered as too similar:

 - Commercial Law (ET0008) 12 ECTS, Commercial Law I (ET0009) 6ECTS, Commercial Law (E00077) 5 ECTS, etc.

 - Mathematics (ET0045) 12 ECTS, Mathematics (ET2018) 12 ECTS, etc.

 - Monetary and Financial Economics (ET0030), Financial Economics (ET0020),